nandika74/embl-ebi/README.md

     embl-ebi swagger UI will be loaded in the browser.

 * Method 2: Curl commands
-    - Refer the curl commands from project location <<Project-root>>/Resources/curl commands.txt Run the test scripts on Postman tool
+    - Refer the curl commands from project location **/Resources/curl commands.txt** Run the test scripts on Postman tool

 * Method 2: Using Postman Scripts
-    - Refer the Postman test scripts from project location <<Project-root>>/Resources/embl-ebi.postman_collection.json Run the test scripts on Postman tool
+    - Refer the Postman test scripts from project location **/Resources/embl-ebi.postman_collection.json** Run the test scripts on Postman tool

 ## Verify Database Entries